0xAlphaDevs/starknet-eth-trading-agent/README.md

 ### Functionality

-Automated Trading: Executes buy and sell orders in the ETH/USDC pool.
-Prediction Models: Uses trained models to predict optimal trading times and amounts.
+- **Prediction Models** : Uses trained models to predict optimal trading times and amounts.
-On-Chain Deployment: Deployed on Starknet mainnet, ensuring transparency and immutability.
+- **On-Chain Deployment** : Deployed on Starknet mainnet, ensuring transparency and immutability.

 ### Attack Vectors

+- **Front-running** : Mitigated by using Starknet's high throughput and low latency.
+- **Smart Contract Exploits** : Regular audits and adherence to best practices in smart contract development.
+- **Market Manipulation** : Use of robust models to identify and react to manipulation attempts.

 ### Possible Improvements